clhenrick/portfolio/_posts/blog/2016-12-22-mpg-habitat-restoration-map.md

 ---
-title: "The MPG Ranch Habitat Restoration Map"
+title: "Habitat Restoration Map for MPG Ranch"
 layout: page
 date: 2016-12-22
-teaser: "An interactive web map and report generator for environmental scientists"
+teaser: "An interactive web map and report builder to showcase the work of environmental scientists and conservationists"
 header: no
 comments: true
 tags: